Standard on Reporting and Veterinary Care for Research Animals

 Standard

-Research staff must notify Division of Comparative Medicine (DCM) of all sick or injured animals.
-The DCM veterinary staff will provide veterinary care/oversight for all animals used in research at the University of North Carolina at Chapel Hill.
+Researchers working with animals on an approved protocol must notify the Division of Comparative Medicine (DCM) of animals experiencing unanticipated illnesses or injury.
+The DCM veterinary staff will provide veterinary care/oversight for all animals used in research at the UNC-Chapel Hill.
 This provision also extends to clinical abnormalities believed to be the result of experimental manipulations unless these conditions, and the appropriate therapeutic interventions, have been defined and approved by the IACUC Animal Care and Use protocol review process.
 If the abnormalities are part of the expected phenotype of the animal, this should be described in the protocol and approved by the IACUC.
-If DCM veterinarians recommend procedural changes, the investigator must submit the revised regimen for review and approval by the IACUC.
+If DCM veterinarians recommend permanent procedural changes that are not described in the approved protocol, the investigator must submit the revised regimen for review and approval by the IACUC.
 It is expected that lab members respond to DCM communications regarding animal health questions and follow through with humane endpoint deadlines in a timely manner.

-The DCM veterinary staff can be reached by calling 919-962-5335.
-Please call this number for non-emergency cases.
-If you have a veterinary emergency, you can call the DCM veterinary services pager (919-216-1235) and enter a phone number at which the responder can reach you when you hear the tone.
+The DCM veterinary staff can be reached by calling the contact number provided in every animal facility.
+Please use the phone number for non-emergency cases.
+For veterinary emergencies, call the DCM veterinary services pager (also posted in every facility and enter a contact phone number.

 DCM Employee Identification of Sick Animal: